 The Philosophy, Politics & Economics (PPE) course has a long and distinguished history at Magdalen.
 Former students have gone on to become leading figures in government, academia and the private sector.
 It is a three-year course that provides a general introduction to each subject, whilst still allowing for specialisation later on.
 All three subjects are studied in the first year, after which students may continue with any two or all three.
 It allows the study of combinations of related topics not possible in most courses – for example, Microeconomic Theory and Formal Logic.
 Magdalen usually admits 9 students per year to read PPE.
 The College is fortunate to have two Tutorial Fellows in each of the three subjects, meaning that core teaching is generally done within College and tutorial sizes remain small.
+More detail on the syllabus and course structure for PPE can be found on the Department website.

 The value of studying Philosophy is that it teaches you to think constructively about the most basic and fundamental questions, like how one should live one’s life, and how we ought to think when we argue or frame our understanding of the world.
 Such questions are difficult to answer, but they must have answers, and it is worth looking for them – quite often we can at least show that some suggested answers are wrong.